-Over the summer I leveled up.
+Over the summer of 2017, I leveled up.
 I completed and heavily revised my second book, which was an adult science fiction novel, and sent it out to agents.
 Here are my stats for my first and second books as of now:

 Queries – 18